 The details of the Directors' and Officers' remuneration policies are provided in the Directors' Report under the heading "Remuneration Report" in the Annual Report.

-This policy governs the operations of the Remuneration Committee.
 The Remuneration Committee reviews and reassesses the policy at least annually and obtains the approval of the Board.